Rubric

 Mister Joshooa played his first Panorama Bar set on April 26, 2025, as part of a Klubnacht lineup.

-At 88, janet webster Jones is bookselling royalty
+At 88, Janet Webster Jones is bookselling royalty

 Donya Craddock, who runs Dock Bookshop in Fort Worth, called Janet Webster Jones the queen from a stage at Winter Institute 2025.
 The room agreed.